 However, if you’re travelling through the jungles of South America, you won’t be doing any wheeling, so you might argue it's not an essential feature for you.

-But here’s my take on it: Modern backpacks, like the Osprey pictured, seamlessly incorporate wheels that you’ll barely notice until you’re whizzing along past all the other’s slow-boating on the way to the visa checkpoint.
+But here’s my take on it: Modern backpacks, like the Osprey pictured below, seamlessly incorporate wheels that you’ll barely notice until you’re whizzing along past all the other’s slow-boating on the way to the visa checkpoint.

 Wheels is one of those extras you'll regret not having; kind of like electric mirrors on a car: you don't wish you had them until some loon swipes one off when you're inside the store.

 Step 6.
-Check Out My Brand Recommendations
+My Brand Recommendations

 If you visit an independent store, you are only seeing the one price.
-You can often save quite a bit if you buy last season's model too – because they drop the prices on old stock when the new models come in.
+You can often save quite a bit if you buy last season's model too, because they drop the prices on old stock when the new models come in.

 Next up, you'll need to get travel insurance.
 Don't worry, I've got you covered right here.